When I was invited to visit the Eifel Volcano Region, I didn't know what to expect.

 Dinner at the Grafenwald Resort & Sporthotel

-I stayed in a studio which had a small kitchenette and a balcony overlooking the domain.
-Check it out:
+I stayed in a studio that had a small kitchenette and a balcony overlooking the domain.

 The hotel serves a breakfast buffet between 7 and 11 a.m., which is later than most hotels.
 Food and drinks can be ordered both at the restaurant and the bars around the clock.
 Dinner is a buffet as well.